taoufikelka/Video_Cut/README.md

 A python script that help cutting a long video or movie into small parts.
+If number of parts isn't defined, the script will automaticlly define one based on parts with the size of 60Mb for each part.

 usage: video_cut.py [-h] [-mn MOVIENAME] [-fp FILEPATH] [-pn [PARTSNUMBER]]